 There is no delicate way to put this: when you share a home with other people, maintaining the quality of the bathroom “atmosphere” is an ongoing consideration.
 It’s easy enough to light a match or spray some room fresher into the air, but when a solution that’s both discrete and longer-lasting is desired, I’ve got just the thing for the occasional malodorous situation: POTTYMINTS.

-I discovered POTTYMINTS at the recent New York Now home show, when I was trawling the aisles fro free stuff and was charmed by their attention-grabbing booth display, featuring an extra tall toilet with an extravagant bouquet of flowers extending from its bowl to the ceiling.
+I discovered POTTYMINTS at the recent New York Now home show, when I was trawling the aisles for free stuff and was charmed by their attention-grabbing booth display, featuring a toilet with an extravagant bouquet of flowers extending from its bowl to the ceiling.
 Very impressive!
 I stopped to talk to POTTYMINTS representative, Matthew Grobman, whose sister and business partner Suzanna Grobman, invented the product after taking a vacation (my guess is they went to Mexico) with her then-boyfriend-now-husband.
 You can read an abridged version of what I assure you is an hilarious story here.

 Behold, the POTTYMINTS displayed on the seat of my toilet!
 Please note that correct use of the POTTYMINT involves waiting until after the flush (#theafterflush)!

 After flushing, drop one POTTYMINT into the clean water and watch it go!